shaimafikry/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 SQL
 Structured query language (SQL) is a programming language for storing and processing information in a relational database.
 A relational database stores information in tabular form, with rows and columns representing different data attributes and the various relationships between the data values.

+HOW to comment in SQL:
+-- comment
+"there is a space between -- and  comment"

+NOTES:
+* names of tables and columns and rows are written without ("")
+* there is a "," to sepreate more than 1 column
+* data type of every columns is written directly next to it without any additional data ex :  id INT (column name id of type INT) -->> CHECK (4-first_table.sql)
+* we can use if conditoin in sql -->> CHECK (1-create_database_if_missing.sql, 2-remove_database.sql)